Sustainable Living Center Oregon

 When the river is above 4 feet, you have options.
 Most river anglers consider the river to be in perfect shape when it is close to 5.5 feet and decent up to 7 feet.
 Plunking with bait is better in higher water, peaking at 7 or 7.5 feet or a little higher and worthwhile to about 8.5 feet.

-For the hard core Chinook Salmon enthusiast who has his own boat, motor, fishing poles, and bait, we do not offer very few services, except a place to launch his boat.
-For a family or group that has their own fishing equipment and wants to share his fishing passion with his family or group, we offer the Chinook Salmon Catamaran.
+For a family or group that has their own fishing equipment and wants to share his fishing passion with his family or group, we offer the SiletzBatCat.

-In a matter of minutes, our special kit will convert two kayaks or canoes into one catamaran.
+Our superstructure converts two kayaks or two canoes into one catamaran.
 The structural integrity of this system has been proven on expeditions worldwide.

-When crossing rough or open stretches of water, our Catamaran offer incredible stability: the rig is virtually ‘untippable’.
+When crossing rough or open stretches of water, our Catamaran offers incredible stability: the rig is virtually ‘untippable’ and gives fishermen a good platform to fish.

-Our Crabbing Catamaran feature opens new horizons and adds new dimensions to the exciting world of crabbing for any family or group.
+Our SiletzBayCats opens new horizons and adds new dimensions to the exciting world of Salmon Fishing for any family or group.

 Some folks don’t have the coordination to keep a canoe steady in the water.
 Some families have small children that can’t paddle for themselves.
 And still others may be perfectly capable of paddling a normal canoe, but they want to enjoy the crabbing venture with friends.

-Our Catamaran are efficient at keeping paddlers of different strengths from separating — don’t worry about leaving weaker paddlers behind in your wake.
+Our Catamaran is efficient at keeping paddlers of different strengths from separating — don’t worry about leaving weaker paddlers behind in your wake.

 Hypothermia is a physical condition that occurs when the body’s core temperature falls below a normal 98.6° F (37° C) to 95° F (35° C) or cooler.
 Think of hypothermia as the opposite of heat stroke.
 Cold water dangerously accelerates the onset and progression of hypothermia since body heat can be lost 25 times faster in cold water than in cold air.
 Hypothermia affects the body’s core – the brain, heart, lungs, and other vital organs.
 Even a mild case of hypothermia diminishes a victim’s physical and mental abilities, thus increasing the risk of accidents.
 Severe hypothermia may result in unconsciousness and possibly death.
 About 600 people in the U.S. die of hypothermia each year.